On the Existence of the Adversarial Bayes Classifier (Extended Version): Main Results

-In other words, a classifier is certifiably robust at a point $\bx$ with radius $\e$ if the entire $\e$-ball around $\bx$ is classified the same as $\bx$, and a classifier is pseudo-certifiably robust at a point $\bx$ with radius $\e$ if \emph{some} ball radius $\e$ containing $\bx$ is classified the same as $\bx$.
+In other words, a classifier is certifiably robust at a point $\bx\in A$ with radius $\e$ if the entire $\e$-ball around $\bx$ is classified the same as $A$, and a classifier is pseudo-certifiably robust at a point $\bx\in A$ with radius $\e$ if \emph{some} closed $\e$-ball radius containing $\bx$ is included in $A$.
 Pseudo-certifiable robustness is a necessary condition for certifiable robustness.

 We now discuss potential algorithmic applications of pseudo-certifiable robustness.
 To begin, we start by defining the set of points at which a classifier is not pseudo-certifiably robust.
 If we define